The Smith Family (TV series)

-The Smith Family is an American comedy-drama television series starring Henry Fonda and Ron Howard and produced by Don Fedderson Productions.
+The Smith Family is an American family drama television series starring Henry Fonda and Ron Howard and produced by Don Fedderson Productions.
 The series aired on ABC from January 20, 1971, to June 7, 1972, for 39 episodes.

 Synopsis

 Chad Smith is a police detective in Los Angeles.
-The show covered the exploits of Sergeant Smith and his relationships with his wife Betty and their three children: 18-year-old Cindy, 15-year-old Bob and 7-year-old Brian.
+The show covers the exploits of Sergeant Smith and his relationships with his wife Betty and their three children: 18-year-old Cindy, 15-year-old Bob and 7-year-old Brian.

-The opening season theme song was an adapted version of "Primrose Lane", composed by Red Callender (as George Callender) and Wayne Shanklin.
+The first season theme song is an adapted version of "Primrose Lane", composed by George Callender and Wayne Shanklin.